How to Read an Internet Speed Test

 What is an internet speed test?

-The test shows stats on your internet connection, such as your download speed, upload speed, ping time, and IP address.
-These gauge the performance of your current connection and confirm whether or not the speeds you pay for actually hold up.
+The test displays statistics about your internet connection, including your download speed, upload speed, ping time, and IP address.
+These gauge the performance of your current connection and confirm whether the speeds you pay for actually meet your expectations.
+Keep in mind that our test results may vary day to day.

 Typically, internet providers advertise their network’s fastest possible speeds.
 So don’t be surprised if your test results vary day to day and come in slightly lower.
 Besides your provider, additional factors affect your internet experience.
 But before we discuss them, let’s touch on the data measured with speed tests.